turingschool/front-end-curriculum/lessons/module-1/web-accessibility.md

 * Speak to why website accessibility is important
 * Implement Semantic HTML to make websites more accessible
 * Implement ARIA to make websites more accessible
-* Learn basic osx screen reader commands to test accessibility
+* Learn basic VoiceOver screen reader commands to test accessibility

 # Accessibility